scott-griffiths/bitstring/trunk/readme.txt

 This should put bitstring.py in your site-packages directory.
 Alternatively just copy the bitstring.py file to where you want it!

+If you're using Windows then there is an installer available from the downloads tab on the project's homepage.

 Unit Tests
 ----------
 To run the unit tests: